 - Cover and store leftover bread bowls at room temperature for a couple days or in the refrigerator for 1 week.
 You can also freeze the baked bread bowls for up to 3 months, then thaw overnight in the refrigerator.
 Bring to room temperature before serving.

-Make ahead tip/overnight: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
+- Make Ahead Instructions: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
 Refrigerate overnight or for up to 2 days, then remove from the refrigerator and continue with step 4.
 OR freeze for up to 2 months, then allow to thaw overnight in the refrigerator and continue with step 4.

 - Half Recipe: You can halve this recipe to make only 3 bread bowls.
 Or make the dough as written and freeze half for later use (see make ahead tip).